3Pixel-Organization/website/README.md

     -   `npm start`
 -   The site should open on your browser.
 While the development server is running your changes will reflect on the browser.
 Head down to [#Learn More](#learn-more) for resources to learn react.

+## Concepts and Guides

+After you've setup the project locally study the [concepts and read the guides](./docs) to start developing.

 ## Available Scripts

 In the project directory, you can run: